IT energy management

+IT energy management or Green IT is the analysis and management of energy demand within the Information Technology (IT) department in any organization.

+History

-IT energy management or Green IT is the analysis and management of energy demand within the Information Technology department in any organization.
-IT energy demand accounts for approximately 2% of global CO_{2} emissions, approximately the same level as aviation, and represents over 10% of all the global energy consumption (over 50% of aviation's energy consumption).
+In the 2000s, IT energy demand accounted for approximately 2% of global CO_{2} emissions, approximately the same level as aviation, and represents over 10% of all the global energy consumption (over 50% of aviation's energy consumption).
 IT can account for 25% of a modern office building's energy cost.

-At one point, the main sources of manageable IT energy demand were PCs and Monitors, accounting for 39% of energy use, followed by data centers and servers, accounting for 23% of energy use.
+At one point, the main sources of manageable IT energy demand were personal computers (PC)s and Monitors, accounting for 39% of energy use, followed by data centers and servers, accounting for 23% of energy use.
 In 2006, US IT infrastructures consumed an estimated 61 billion kWh of energy, totaling to a cost of $4.5 billion.
-Significant opportunities exist for Enterprises to optimise their IT energy usage.
-Computers, data centers and networks consume 10% of the world's electricity.
-30% of this electricity goes to power terminal equipment (computers, mobiles and other devices), 30% goes to data centers and 40% goes to the network.
-A router may consume 1KW and a large data center consumes nearly 100 MW.
+This constitutes about 1.5% of total US electricity consumption Significant opportunities exist for Enterprises to optimise their IT energy usage.

+In 2018, computers, data centers and networks accounted for 10% of the world's electricity consumption, with 30% ascribed to power terminal equipment (computers, mobiles and other devices), 30% consumed by data centers and 40% fuels online network.
+A router may consume 10 KW, and a large data center may consume up to 100 MW.